Anatomy, Biochemistry and Physiology

 The Academic Program

-The Department of Anatomy, Biochemistry, and Physiology supports the interdisciplinary nature of modern biomedical research and exposes both medical and graduate students to the type of research environment they will encounter in their professional career.
-The department was formed in acknowledgement of the MD program's ongoing need for discipline-based expertise in the areas of anatomy, physiology, and reproductive biology, which provides a broad base of knowledge in biological structure and function from the molecular level to the body as a whole, as well as biochemistry, which involves the study of the chemistry and physics of living systems and is fundamental to the understanding of many of the disciplines of medical, biological, and agricultural sciences.
+The Department of Anatomy, Biochemistry, and Physiology supports the interdisciplinary nature of modern biomedical research and exposes undergraduate medical and graduate students to the type of academic research environment they will encounter in their professional career.
+The department was formed in acknowledgement of the MD program’s ongoing need for discipline-based expertise in the areas of anatomy, physiology, and reproductive biology, which provides a broad base of knowledge in biological structure and function from the molecular level to the body as a whole, as well as biochemistry, which involves the study of the chemistry and physics of living systems and is fundamental to the understanding of many of the disciplines of medical, biological, and agricultural sciences.

-The department offers upper- and lower-level courses in biochemistry and physiology as preparatory coursework for prospective medical students as well as 500-level electives in human anatomy and physiology for medical students that supplement knowledge gained in the tutorials.
-The training of medical students and post-graduate training of physicians would not be possible without the department's Willed Body Program.
+The department offers upper- and lower-level courses in biochemistry and physiology as preparatory course work for prospective medical students as well as 500-level electives in human anatomy and physiology for medical students that supplement knowledge gained in the tutorials.
+The training of medical students and post-graduate training of physicians would not be possible without the department’s Willed Body Program.

-The MS (Plan A) program in developmental and reproductive biology requires a combination of course work and original research, the latter forming the basis of the student's thesis.
+The MS (Plan A) program in developmental and reproductive biology requires a combination of course work and original research, the latter forming the basis of the student’s thesis.
 The MS (Plan B) degree serves as training for teaching positions at the high school, community college, or four-year college level.
 It may also be a prelude to a medical or dental education.
 Candidates for the MS Plan B degree are required to prepare a written paper and give an oral presentation as well as fulfilling course requirements (total of 30 credits).
-The MS concentration in exercise physiology provides adequate preparation for a career in sports medicine and training and in health and fitness programs in hospitals and private businesses.

 The PhD degree in developmental and reproductive biology prepares students for teaching careers in universities, community colleges, and high schools, as well as for research careers at universities, hospitals, government laboratories, and large pharmaceutical companies.
 Candidates must take a written qualifying examination, an oral comprehensive examination, and submit an acceptable outline of their proposed dissertation research.
 They must also submit and defend their dissertation.
 PhD graduates usually obtain postdoctoral positions elsewhere as further preparation for a career in teaching and research at the university level.

-Applicants must submit three letters of recommendation together with either GRE or MCAT scores.
+Applicants must submit three letters of recommendation together with GRE scores.
 All applicants are expected to have adequate backgrounds in biology, chemistry, mathematics, molecular biology, and physics.
 The course requirements for admitted students vary with their degree and specialization, but all candidates for the MS and PhD degrees must take a written qualifying examination.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.